-• Keep it short
+Keep it short

 Removals disrupt a pupil's learning and should be kept to an absolute minimum.
 Once the initial objective has been achieved, for example giving the pupil sufficient time to calm down, they should return to the classroom.
-Staff should consider any support that needs to be put into place to ensure that the return is as speedy as possible.
+The class teacher should consider any support that needs to be put into place to ensure that the return is as speedy as possible.
 It should be noted that the rest of the class should be made to feel safe about the child returning to the classroom - especially if the behaviour has made them feel unsafe.

-• Ensure appropriate supervision
+Ensure appropriate supervision and offer continuous education

-Pupils should be adequately supervised at all times.
+Pupils should be adequately always supervised.
 There should NEVER be a child unattended standing outside a classroom.
 If a pupil has not been able to behave appropriately in the classroom, it is possible that any misbehaviour will continue once they have left the classroom.
-The child should be sent/taken to the agreed buddy teacher.